 How many training zones do we use?
 What physiological traits does each one train?

-The 5 zones system is the most frequently used one which accurately captures the difference in metabolic states while remaining practical enough for everyday usage.
-Each zone is used for a different purpose as it inflicts different metabolic adaptations on your body
+The 5 zones system is the most frequently used one, accurately capturing the difference in metabolic states while remaining practical enough for everyday usage.
+Each zone is used for a different purpose as it inflicts different metabolic adaptations on your body.

 Training intensity is typically used for warmup or active recovery (i.e. recovering from intense exercise while moving)

 Zone 2 training will develop your mitochondrial function and improve your fat-burning efficiency.
-It’s highly recommended for long-range endurance sports as well as individuals suffering from metabolic syndrome (e.g. Type II Diabetes).
-Improved mitochondrial function will also significantly support recovery capacity helping you to recover faster after intense bouts of exercise.
+It’s highly recommended for long-range endurance sports as well as for individuals suffering from metabolic syndrome (e.g. Type II Diabetes).
+The improved mitochondrial function will also significantly support recovery capacity helping you to recover faster after intense bouts of exercise.

 Zone 3 training can help strengthen your pulmonary muscles and improve cardiovascular function.
 It’s an ideal intensity when suffering from a lung or heart problem since its moderate- intensity offers a strong stimulus to the heart and lungs without being exhausting or overly strenuous.